NGaroufi/diaphyses_sorting-function/README.md

 The function can be used either from the `app.R` file available upon download or from the command line of an R programming environment.

 ## `app.R` file:
 Upon opening the file with in an R programming environment, the user only needs to choose `Run App` to run the Shiny application.
-A GUI window will open, allowing the user to choose the type of bone, distance, and threshold value needed for their study, as well as whther the software is being used for a validation study (i.e. when the user knows the ground truth) or as an application on an unknown dataset.
+A GUI window will open, allowing the user to choose the type of bone, distance, and threshold value needed for their study, as well as whether the software is being used for a validation study (i.e. when the user knows the ground truth) or as an application on an unknown dataset.
 Upon clicking on the `Choose your data file(s)` button, a second window (or two, in case of an unknown dataset) will pop up and the user can then choose the relevant dataset.
 The results of the most probable pairs will appear on the screen, while more detailed results will be saved as `.csv` files on the working directory.

 [//]:<img align="center" width="1000" height="1200" src="https://github.com/user-attachments/assets/6e28d3d0-ae53-474e-8d11-d4ff54bfd7fa">
 <img src="https://github.com/user-attachments/assets/6e28d3d0-ae53-474e-8d11-d4ff54bfd7fa">